Annual History Lecture

 Unsettled Curators in Conversation

-For the 2021 Annual History Lecture, the History Council of NSW is proud to present an “in conversation” discussion between the Australian Museum’s Laura McBride (Director, First Nations) and Dr Mariko Smith (First Nations Curator) who will discuss their curatorial and historiographical approaches to developing and delivering the ground-breaking Unsettled exhibition, on display now at the Australian Museum, Sydney.
+In 2021, the History Council of NSW is proud to present the Annual History Lecture (AHL) in a different format.
+Instead of a formal lecture, this year’s AHL will feature an “in conversation” discussion between the Australian Museum’s Laura McBride (Director, First Nations) and Dr Mariko Smith (First Nations Curator) who will discuss their curatorial and historiographical approaches to developing and delivering the ground-breaking Unsettled exhibition, on display at the Australian Museum, Sydney until January 2022.

-Laura and Mariko are pleased to participate in this important event on the annual NSW History Week calendar, where they will reveal the exciting process of presenting a First Nations-led exhibition about the legacy of colonisation, constructions of Australian history and the importance of truth-telling to realise change.
+Ms McBride and Dr Smith are pleased to participate in this important event, where they will reveal the exciting process of presenting a First Nations-led exhibition about the legacy of colonisation, constructions of Australian history and the importance of truth-telling to realise change.

 Laura McBride is a Wailwan and Kooma woman and Director, First Nations at the Australian Museum.
 Laura aims to prioritise and amplify First Nations voices so that Aboriginal, Torres Strait Islander, and Pasifika communities represent themselves and their cultures within the Museum.
 Laura previously held the First Nations Curator, Creative Producer, and Aboriginal Educator roles at the Australian Museum.